How to Get Through the Coronavirus Shutdown in Grand Rapids – Things for Kids to Do at Home, Lunch Programs and Education Ideas

 Community Resources

-Your Facebook page has probably blown up with info on community resources, but it’s hard to remember it all and find something that you saw on a friend’s page 2 days ago.
+Your Facebook page has probably blown up with info on community resources, but it’s hard to remember it all and find something that you saw on a friend’s page two days ago.
+(Or was that in a Google search?…)

 We’re gathering them all here as we learn of them, so this can be your one-stop shop.